qiwi/FeatureToggle/README.md

 `FeatureToggle` library allows to configure features of Android application in runtime using feature flags.
 Common usecases:
 - [Trunk-Based Developement](https://trunkbaseddevelopment.com) when developers can release application with not production ready code in main branch and hide this code behind a feature flag.
 - Safe release with new implementation of critical part of application.
-If critial problem found in new implementation, developers can switch to old implementation using feature flag.
+If critical problem found in new implementation, developers can switch to old implementation using feature flag.
 - A/B testing when feature flags used to switch between multiple feature implementations.

 When using `FeatureToggle` library each dynamic feature in Android application must been represent as separate class or interface with multiple implementations.
-Each dynamic feature have `Feature Flag` with unique key and `FeatureFactory`.
+Each dynamic feature has `Feature Flag` with unique key and `FeatureFactory`.

 `Feature Flag` is Kotlin class that contains one or more fields that describe feature config.